 - Relaxes the physical tension stored in the shoulders and upper body

 Tai Chi has been described as 'moving meditation' and ' swimming on dry land.'
 Having practiced Tai Chi myself, I would also describe it as 'an advanced user manual for your body,' as just like a baby learning to walk you will discover new abilities from within.

-Our Monday class is designed for people who are interested in learning Tai Chi solely for health benefits.
+Our Monday & Wednesay Beginner classes are designed for people who are interested in learning Tai Chi solely for health benefits.

 At the next level Tai Chi has is a highly effective internal martial art.
 Tai Chi Chuan (also written as taiji quan or taijiquan) means 'Supreme Ultimate Fist.'
 The principles used in Tai Chi have been adopted by many well known martial artists: Bruce Lee's 'one inch punch' is a good example of Tai Chi 'fa-jing' (explosive energy).
 A Tai Chi martial artist will also learn to use the opponents energy to his advantage.
 Such skills are only mastered with years of training.
 In the short term, Tai Chi martial arts training will provide not only the health benefits outlined above, but also some practical training in self defence, a keen awareness of where your own personal space is and a good level of personal self confidence.

 Our Wednesday Martial class is designed for people who are interested in learning Tai Chi for martial arts and weapons training.

 On a higher level Tai Chi has its roots connected with Taoist and Chinese philosophy.
 While not everyone will be interested in these aspects, there are very many interesting books and articles to be discovered which may teach you to look at life in a different and more harmonious way.
 For some people Tai Chi is a regular form of de-stressing exercise and for others it is a journey of self cultivation.